 The Department of Health advises that you should be able to get all the vitamin C you need from a healthy balanced diet.

 ‘Supplements aren’t worth it for most people,’ agrees Medlin.
-‘But supplements have been shown to shorten the length of a cold, so either drink fruit juice or have a supplement if you get the sniffles.’
+‘But supplements have been shown to shorten the length of a cold, so many have a supplement if they get the sniffles.’

 Can you overdose on vitamin C?

 Vitamin C supplements are considered as likely safe for most people when taken orally or topically at the correct dosage.

 ‘Because vitamin C is water soluble, overdosing is quite hard work, we just pee out any that we don’t need,’ says Medlin.

 Dosages above the recommended safety limit in the UK (1000mg) are deemed possibly unsafe and may cause side-effects, but these symptoms are reversed when supplementation is stopped.
 If you are concerned, visit your GP.

 ‘Too much vitamin C can lead to stomach cramps and diarrhoea, as the unabsorbed vitamins draw water to the bowel,’ says Medlin.